HOW DID YOU LEARN TO MOVE?

 No one taught us in those first months, although they may have created conditions in which we could learn.
 As long as we are not prevented or discouraged, we experimented, explored, watched and found it out ourselves bit by bit.
 Similarly with the Feldenkrais Method, we will go through carefully crafted sequences that enables us once again to explore, open up, re-find and refine at least some of these fundamentals.
 How smoothly and in how many ways, for example, can you go from lying to sitting and back , without straining, holding your breath, using force or momentum, falling or bumping in any way?
 How many ways can you roll?
 How do you get from sitting to hands and knees and back easily without shuffling around or efforting, to squatting or kneeling?
 Ultimately to standing?

-In the first workshop we looked mostly at rolling and lifting the head and eyes.
-In this second workshop we get into the wonderful phase of transitioning from lying to sitting, from sitting in one way to sitting in another, and from sitting to kneeling and crawling in a variety of ways, all of which address hip mobility, use of the pelvis and head, availability of the spine, control of weight and ability to transition smoothly.
-All this ability to move around easily on the ground provides essential skill and agility for life, sport, fighting and dancing.
+In the first workshop we looked mostly at rolling and lifting the head and eyes – basic curling and uncurling of the spine, finding support from the ground and beginning to organise the head and eyes to see around.
+In the second workshop we got into the wonderful phase of transitioning from lying to sitting, from sitting in one way to sitting in another, and from sitting to kneeling and crawling in a variety of ways, all of which address hip mobility, use of the pelvis and head, availability of the spine, control of weight and ability to transition smoothly.
+In the the third workshop, this continues into locomotion on hands and knees, hands and feet and getting to standing through re-visiting our old (often lost) skill of squatting.
+All this ability to move around easily on the ground and get to standing provides essential skill and agility for life, sport, fighting and dancing.
 We are beginning to see this recognised in newer methods of functional fitness such as Ido Portal’s method, Primal Moves and so on and Feldenkrais understood it not only from developmental movement but from Judo’s groundwork – but of course it has always been true.
 The Feldenkrais Method’s Awareness Through Movement Lessons gives you the time and a structure to feel more clearly what is involved for yourself in these movements, to notice what you do – and what you miss – for yourself, to explore and develop in that childlike manner of trial and error, improvisation and discovery.

 Remember you don’t need to have done the first one.
 Come and enjoy.